-Since connections to the Hopskotch server require authentication, there are several utilities exposed to generate and provide credentials for both the CLI and python API. hop configure provides command line options to generate a configuration file with proper credentials needed to authenticate.
+Since connections to the Hopskotch server require authentication, there are several utilities exposed to generate and provide credentials for both the CLI and python API. hop auth provides command line options to generate a configuration file with proper credentials needed to authenticate.

-In order to generate a configuration file, one can run hop configure setup, which prompts the user for a username and password to connect to Hopskotch to publish or subscribe to messages.
-If you have the credentials csv file, you can use it in the configuration file generation as hop configure setup --import <CREDENTIALS_FILE>
+In order to generate a configuration file, one can run hop auth add, which prompts for a username and password to connect to Hopskotch to publish or subscribe to messages.
+If you have the credentials csv file, you can use it directly with hop auth add CREDENTIALS_FILE>.

-The default location for the configuration file can be found with hop configure locate, which points by default to \${HOME}/.config/hop/config.toml, but can be configured by setting the XDG_CONFIG_PATH variable.
+The default location for the authentication data file can be found with hop auth locate, which points by default to $\{XDG_CONFIG_HOME\}/hop/auth.toml$ or $\{HOME\}/.config/hop/auth.toml$ if the XDG_CONFIG_HOME variable is not set.